 In Nevada, probate matters are handled by the District Court system.
 Probate is a legal process that allows for the orderly settling of a decedent’s estate and transfer of their assets to their beneficiaries and heirs.
 The personal representative, usually a family member, is responsible for managing the administration process.
 In Nevada, an estate must go through an administration process regardless of whether there is a will.
+If you are involved in the administration of the estate of a loved one as a personal representative or in any other capacity, contact an experienced Nevada probate lawyer.

 The prospect of having to deal with probate may seem overwhelming at a time when you are still mourning the death of a loved one.
 Unfortunately, probate activities must begin immediately after the person’s death, as the goal is to wrap up the estate and distribute assets as quickly as possible.
 In fact, if there is a will, Nevada law requires that it be filed within 30 days of knowledge of the decedent’s death.
 NRS §155.010